UMCOR International Latest Responses

 Please join us in offering continued prayers for safety, comfort and peace for those in the Holy Land.

-To date, UMCOR has awarded five emergency grants to local partners in Israel and Gaza.
+To date, UMCOR has awarded six emergency grants to local partners in Israel and Gaza.
 Partners are using funds for relocation support, food and hygiene kits for internally displaced people, psychosocial treatment and trauma counseling to women and children, and telemedicine services for disabled children in need of follow-up care, but without safe access to a clinic.
-We will provide additional updates as other grants are awarded.
+A sizable grant for the United Palestinian Appeal provided emergency food distribution to 14,000 people in Gaza.

 In early October, Global Ministries issued a joint statement on the attacks with the World Methodist Council and the Methodist Church in the United Kingdom.
 On Friday, Nov.
 11, The Council of Bishops of The United Methodist Church issued a call for peace.
 On Monday, Nov.
 13, Global Ministries General Secretary Roland Fernandes joined Churches for Middle East Peace and thirty American Christian leaders in calling for support of an immediate ceasefire, de-escalation and restraint by all involved.